What I get from the preview of C# 8 with Mads Torgersen

 int i = s.Length; // Warning here from the compiler

-To avoid this compiler's warning, you have just to check if the object you work with is null or not :
+To avoid this compiler warning, you just have to check whether the object you work with is null or not:

 string? s = null;